Jonis49/IMC-Prosperity3/README.md

 We quickly realized that Croissant exposure could be scaled up indirectly through the baskets.
 To evaluate this, we used historical data to compare the PnL of a Croissant-driven basket strategy against the statistical arbitrage approach we had relied on in earlier rounds.
 On average, the two performed similarly, though daily results could diverge significantly.
 To capture the strengths of both, we adopted a hybrid approach: we introduced a Croissant-based term into the basket's target position (see section on basket trading).
 The weight of this term was calibrated through backtesting on historical data.

 This summarizes what we managed to implement before the final submission.
 After climbing from #98 to #6 in Round 4, we knew our algorithm was strong.
 Still cautious from the technical issues in Round 1, we chose to focus on delivering a robust and reliable script rather than pushing for further complexity.
 That said, some of the ideas we explored were promising enough to deserve a place in this write-up.
-What follows is one of them.
+Here is one of them.

 ---